 Welcome to the Dover Town Library!

-Because play allows children to master complex functions in language, social interactions, physical movement, problem solving and complex strategies, they become engaged in the most fundamental way to understand the world in which they live.
-It is one of many facets of life-long learning at the library.
+Because play allows children to master complex functions in language, social interactions, physical movement, problem solving and complex strategies, they become engaged in the most fundamental way with the world in which they live.
+This is just one of many facets of life-long learning at the library.
 A variety of toys including board games, puzzles, dolls, electronics and building kits may be borrowed for three weeks using your library card.

 All databases are free and accessible from your home, work or while in the library and include:

-• IndieFlix allows you to pick from over 4,000 independent films from your favorite film festivals from around the world and stream directly to your home computer or portable device to watch on your TV.
+- IndieFlix.com allows you to pick from over 4,500 independent films from your favorite film festivals from around the world and stream directly to your home computer or portable device to watch on your TV.

-• Ancestry.com allows you to explore your personal history and family tree.
-It is free.
-However, it is the only database for which use is limited to within the library.
+- Ancestry.com allows you to explore your personal history and family tree.
+Access is limited to within the library only.

 Dover Town Library continues to be recognized nationally for achievements in library services for a second year in a row.
-In November 2014, Library Journal (a nationally recognized professional journal) recognized Dover as a Star Library.
-Fewer than 300 of the 17,000 public libraries in the United States receive this recognition based on library circulation of materials, patron visits, program attendance and internet usage.
-In 2012, Dover Town Library was named finalist as a “Best Small Library in North America” by the Bill and Melinda Gates Foundation.
+In November 2014 and again in 2015, Library Journal (a nationally recognized professional journal) recognized Dover as a Star Library.
+Fewer than 300 of the 17,000 public libraries in the United States receive this recognition based on circulation of materials, patron visits, program attendance and internet usage.
+In 2012, Dover Town Library was named as a finalist “Best Small Library in North America” by the Bill and Melinda Gates Foundation.
 The library continues to be recognized for a number of achievements but we are most proud to be serving this community.